wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/3-build-the-dashboard.md

 ## Preview the Dashboard before sharing it with others

-While you are creating or editing the Dashboard, you can preview the experience on different devices and for different audiences before publishing.
+While you're creating or editing the Dashboard, you can preview the experience on different devices and for different audiences before publishing.